rafaelre898/test-project/README.md

 	- A User should be able to navigate to a product details page and view product information.
 	- A User should be able to tab through "product information", "resources", and "other" data.
 	- Users should be able to click the add and delete buttons.
 	- Button, Header, and Text color should come from a configuration route.
-Font style should also come from this method.
+Font style should also come from this method along with the a logo and company name.

 ## Routing:
 The page should navigate to a page when a user enters the product id in the url, ie